 - Bring a jacket.
 In the 2013 exams in Diliman, some test takers reported that the proctors turned up the aircon REALLY high, making the room an icebox.
 Extreme temperatures can ruin your concentration.

-- Bring sweets.
+- Bring sweets or foods that are easy (and not noisy) to eat.
 They help keep your energy up for those long grueling hours.

 And that’s it!
-Good luck on your UPCAT review and exam.
+Good luck with your UPCAT review and exam.
 Don’t forget to get back to us and tell us what tips worked for you.